 It targets strength and endurance

-This workout also gets you out of breathe, challenges your aerobic fitness, and elevates your calorie burn.
+This workout also gets you out of breath, challenges your aerobic fitness, and elevates your calorie burn.
 However, I would not recommend this workout for beginners becasue of the long duration.

 #5: Bodyweight Strength